Air Corporate

 • You'll receive a notification letter or email from the Immigration Department.

-• The message will include a secure link to pay the visa issuance fee (if not yet paid).
+• The message will include a secure link to pay the visa issuance fee (if it hasn't been paid yet).

-• After payment, you can immediately download or print your e-Visa from the provided link or via GovHK or the ImmD mobile app.
+• After payment, you can immediately download or print your e-Visa from the provided link, via GovHK, or via the ImmD mobile app.

 The e-Visa acts as your official entry permit or conditions of stay slip, depending on your visa type.